davorvr/MIROSLAV-hardware/README.md

 ### Printed circuit board designs

-MIROSLAV's current hardware revision is v0.4, designed in Dec 2021 in KiCad 6.0.
-At that time, we generated Gerbers and produced the PCBs through JLCPCB.
-The devices have been successfully in the proof-of-concept study described in the paper.

-The only change made in the meantime was a verbatim conversion of project files to KiCad 8.0 format for convenience of further development.
-Original Gerber files still remain so that a tested MIROSLAV design can be easily reproduced.
+**This version now uses a different ESP32-S2 module - it is not compatible with ESP32-S2-Saola-1 used in v0.4!**

+Current MIROSLAV hardware revision is v0.5 - the main objective was to produce a board that works with ESP32-S2-DevKitM-1 as it seems that Espressif doesn't produce ESP32-S2-Saola-1 boards anymore.
+Other than that, it's just a few QoL improvements.
+If you need a Saola-compatible board, the v0.4 still works well. v0.5 hasn't been produced and tested yet.
+Here is a full list of changes since the first published version, v0.4:

+* MAINBOARD: Modified the mainboard to use ESP32-S2-DevKitM-1 instead of ESP32-S2-Saola-1.
+Footprints can be obtained from [Espressif's KiCad footprint library repository](https://github.com/espressif/kicad-libraries).
+* MAINBOARD: Expanded to the right and repositioned environmental sensors along the right edge of the board to stay out of the way of the ESP32 board's USB connector.
+The sensor sockets are also farther apart so they don't clash.
+* MAINBOARD: Added M3 mounting holes, the "I2C PIR" connector and resistor "R1" have been moved slightly to accomodate them.
+* POWERBOARD: Added M3 mounting holes, the board is wider as a result.

-**To reproduce MIROSLAV, it is sufficient to download the Gerbers and send them to a PCB manufacturer.**
+To produce MIROSLAV, it is sufficient to generate Gerber files and send them to a PCB manufacturer.

 Additional part symbols and footprints used in the design are contained in `miro-v04.kicad_sym` and `miro-v04.pretty` libraries, respectively.
+[Espressif's KiCad library v3.0.0](https://github.com/espressif/kicad-libraries) was used for the ESP32-S2-DevKitM-1 footprint.

+### Last produced design

+MIROSLAV's last produced and tested design was also its first published hardware revision, v0.4, designed in Dec 2021 in KiCad 6.0, and can be found in this repository, [under the tag "v0.4"](https://github.com/davorvr/MIROSLAV-hardware/tree/v0.4).
+At that time, we generated Gerbers (which are still available under the v0.4 tag) and produced the PCBs through JLCPCB.
+The v0.4 devices have been successfully in the proof-of-concept study described in the MIROSLAV paper.

 ### Related repositories